Shurkah/PRODIGY_ML_01/README.md

 # PRODIGY_ML_01

-Linear regression model to predict the prices of housing
+Linear regression model to predict the prices of houses based on their square footage and the number of bedrooms and bathrooms